 - Engage: Seasons demonstration - Explain: Seasons

 10:45 Engage / Explore / Explain: Radiation and the Earth

-- Explore: How does the atmosphere keep the earth warm? - Question: Will adding plates affect the temperature of the lower plate?
-Why? - Question: How will the temperatures vary if you turn the stack upside down? - Explain: Atmospheric Greenhouse Effect - Quick calculations: - Kinesthetic Activity: Long and Short of It.
+- Explore: How does the atmosphere keep the earth warm? - Explain: Atmospheric Greenhouse Effect - Calculations: Do the two different calculations - Kinesthetic Activity: Long and Short of It.